 Inflation-Linked Securities Risk.
 Inflation-linked debt securities are subject to the effects of changes in market interest rates caused by factors other than inflation (real interest rates).
 In general, the price of an inflation-linked security tends to decline when real interest rates increase.
 Unlike conventional bonds, the principal and interest payments of inflation-linked securities such as Treasury inflation-protected securities ("TIPS") are adjusted periodically to a specified rate of inflation (e.g., the Consumer Price Index).
 There can be no assurance that the inflation index used will accurately measure the actual rate of inflation.
-These securities may lose value in the event that the actual rate of inflation is different than the rate of the inflation index.
+These securities may lose value in the event that the actual rate of inflation index.